Ashby St Ledgers

 Ashby St Ledgers is a village in the West Northamptonshire district of Northamptonshire, England.
 The post town is Rugby in Warwickshire.
 The population of the civil parish at the 2011 census was 173.
 The Manor House is famous for being a location for the planning of the Gunpowder Plot in 1605.
+As of 2023, the property had been restored and can be rented for a fee.

 Location

 The nearest large towns are Rugby, 5 mi north west, and Daventry, 3 mi south.
 The A5 road, following the course of the Roman Watling Street, passes about a mile east.
 Rugby has the nearest railway station on the West Coast Main Line, with trains to London Euston and several other parts of the country.
 It is about 5 mi north via the A5 to the M1 London to Yorkshire motorway junction 18 and about 7 mi south to junction 16.

 History

 Ashby St Ledgers was first mentioned in the Domesday Book, which gave the place name as Ascebi ("ash tree settlement").
 In Norman times, a church was erected on the site, dedicated to Saint Leodegarius, from whom the modern-day name is derived.